hiendang7613vulcan/test_01/z.md

 ### ✔️ Decision 1

 **Statement**
-Approve the first reading of the Health Care Workers Minimum Wage Ordinance.
+Approve the first reading of the ordinance establishing a $25 minimum wage for health care workers.

 **Scope**: City of Long Beach
 **Owner**: City Council

 **Rationale**
-> To address understaffing and financial challenges faced by health care workers.
+> To address understaffing, inflation, and fair compensation for health care workers.

 ---